 For the Blueberry Sauce

 Making the Semifreddo

-Combine the ingredients.
-Combine the sugar, egg yolks, lemon juice (set aside 2 tbsp juice, we’ll need it for the blueberry topping), lemon zest, and salt in a large metal bowl.
+- Combine the ingredients.
+Combine 1 1/4 cups sugar, egg yolks, 1/2 cup lemon juice, lemon zest, and salt in a large metal bowl.
 Whisk the ingredients together until well combined.

-Pour into the loaf pan.
+- Pour into the loaf pan.
 Pour the semifreddo mixture into the loaf pan and smooth out the top.
-(You can also add some blueberries to the mixture at this point, gently mixing them in.
+Add 1/2 cup of fresh blueberries to the mixture at this point, gently mixing them in.
 (The rest you'll use when you serve the semifreddo) Tap your loaf pan on the kitchen counter to get air bubbles out.

 Topping & Serving

-Prepare the blueberry sauce.
-Place 1 cup of blueberries, vanilla, sugar, and lemon juice in a saucepan.
+- Prepare the blueberry sauce.
+Place 1 cup of blueberries, 2 tablespoons sugar, and 2 tablespoons lemon juice in a saucepan.
 Stir and then bring to a simmer over medium heat.
 Simmer for 7 minutes until the blueberries break down.
 Remove from the heat and stir in the 1/2 tsp vanilla extract.
 Let the sauce cool completely, chilled is better.
 You can make the sauce in advance and store in the fridge until you are ready to serve.